syler11/ms1-gym/README.md

 Local gym in the City of Stirling with growing client base.
 The gym offers extensive variety of classes and gym space for all age group, gender.
 The gym is easily accessible and located in the City Centre.
-The website offers several functionalities to retain exisiting client and gain new ones.
+The website offers several functionalities to retain existing client and gain new ones.

 ### **Project Goals:**
 The project helps me to showcase my knowledge of HTML and CSS and Bootstrap.